Religious Studies with Language: Indo-Tibetan Buddhism MA

-As the classical language of South Asia, Sanskrit is the lingua franca of Buddhist and Hindu religious traditions.
+Sanskrit is a classical language of South Asia, that is foundational to Buddhist, Jain, and Hindu religious traditions.
 The formative works of yoga and tantra were also composed in Sanskrit.
-The Sanskrit language option provides students with a knowledge of Sanskrit grammar and vocabulary, as well as initial reading knowledge, providing access to the world of Buddhist and Hindu texts.
+The Sanskrit language option provides students with a knowledge of Sanskrit grammar and vocabulary, as well as initial reading skills, providing access to the remarkable textual archive of South Asia.

 Study of the Tibetan language provides access to the rich and diverse world of Tibetan Buddhist literature, to the oral teachings of contemporary Tibetan masters, and to a great body of Indian texts that survive only in Tibetan translation.
 The Tibetan Language option provides training in both classical Tibetan and the spoken language.
 Study of classical Tibetan involves learning grammar and vocabulary of the classical language and the reading of texts.
 Modern Tibetan is learned through the study of the contemporary idiom with practice in hearing and speaking Tibetan.

 Tibetan Language Teacher Training Program